NEX77717/interactive-periodic-table/README.md

-just click on each elemwnt it will show details
+just click on each element it will show details